asyml/texar/README.md

 -----------------

 **Texar** is an open-source toolkit based on Tensorflow, aiming to support a broad set of machine learning especially **text generation tasks**, such as machine translation, dialog, summarization, content manipulation, language modeling, and so on.
-Texar is design for both researchers and practitoners for fast prototyping and experimentation.
+Texar is designed for both researchers and practitioners for fast prototyping and experimentation.

-With the design goals of **modularity, versatility, and extensibility** in mind, Texar extacts the common patterns underlying the diverse tasks and methodologies, creates a library of highly reusable modules and functionalities, and facilitates **arbitrary model architectures and algorithmic paradigms**, e.g.,
+With the design goals of **modularity, versatility, and extensibility** in mind, Texar extracts the common patterns underlying the diverse tasks and methodologies, creates a library of highly reusable modules and functionalities, and facilitates **arbitrary model architectures and algorithmic paradigms**, e.g.,
    * encoder(s) to decoder(s), sequential- and self-attentions, memory, hierarchical models, classifiers...
    * maximum likelihood learning, reinforcement learning, adversarial learning, probabilistic modeling, ...